Applications are closed for 2022.

 A: Postdocs do not enroll for credit but are expected to fully participate as if they were enrolled in the class.
 Postdocs can still list this program on their CV.

-Q: I have another commitment and may have to miss the end of Fall semester, am I still eligible to apply?
+Q: I have another commitment and may have to miss the end of fall semester.
+Am I still eligible to apply?

-Q: I have another commitment and I am not available after the end of Fall semester, would I still be able to participate?
+Q: I have another commitment and I am not available after the end of fall semester.
+Would I still be able to participate?

-Q: Do I get paid as a teaching fellow?
+Q: Do I get paid as a Teaching Fellow?

 Logistics

 Q: Can you tell me more about the timing of the course we will be teaching?
-How much time do fellows spend on class during the Fall semester?
+How much time do Fellows spend on class during the fall semester?

-Q: Can you tell me more about what teaching materials fellows are creating?
-How much ownership do fellows have over what they teach?
+Q: What teaching materials do Fellows create?
+How much ownership do Fellows have over what they teach?

 Q: How is this program different from the Delta program?

-Q: I think I submitted the teaching fellow application a few weeks ago, but I never got any confirmation or notification.
+Q: I think I submitted the Teaching Fellow application a few weeks ago, but I never got any confirmation or notification.
 Would you let me know if I have successfully submitted the application?

 Q: Is there also a page limit on the resume I am required to submit?

-A: While we do not have a page limit, we would encourage you to highlight the experiences that are most relevant for this program.
-Be sure to include any the teaching/mentoring experience, as well as any trainings related to teaching and mentoring that you have attended.
+A: While we do not have a page limit, we encourage you to highlight the experiences that are most relevant for this program.
+Be sure to include any teaching/mentoring experience, as well as any trainings related to teaching and mentoring that you have attended.

 Application/benefits of program